The First Zen Institute is Reopening

 with 10-minute walking meditation (Kinhin) in between, is followed by an informal tea and discussion in the library.
 Intensive weekend meditation takes place once a month.

-From the First Zen Institute © 2013 IUniverse: Three Hundred Mile Tiger, The Record of Lin-Chi.
-Translation and Commentary by Sokei-an
+Three Hundred Mile Tiger, The Record of Lin-Chi.
+Translation and Commentary by Sokei-an © 2013 IUniverse

 Sokei-an translated the Record of Lin-chi (Lin-chi lu) from 1931 to 1933, in his first series of lectures.
 He felt that Americans